ToruNiina/toml11/README.md

    |        ^------ expected newline, but got '='.        # error reason
 ```

-Since the error message generation is generally a difficult task, the current status is not ideal. toml11 need your help.
-If you encounter a weird error message, please let us know and improve the quality!
+Since the error message generation is generally a difficult task, the current status is not ideal. toml11 needs your help.
+If you encounter a weird error message, please let us know and contribute to improve the quality!

-### getting toml value
+### Getting a toml value

 After parsing successfully, you can obtain the values from the result of `toml::parse` (here, `data`) using `toml::get` function.